MortenStabenau/matlab-vim/README.md

 # matlab.vim - a vim plugin for using MATLAB and tmux

-This plugin provides some simple integration between vim, MATLAB and tmux.
+This plugin provides some simple integration between vim, MATLAB (or Octave, see below) and tmux.
 On opening a MATLAB file (for example a .m-file) the plugin launches a MATLAB console in a new hidden tmux split at the right of the current split.
 The split is hidden by zooming the current pane and can be unhidden by using `prefix+rightarrow`, for example.

 The plugin now provides multiple functions and mappings which make it easier to interact with MATLAB.
 These include running scripts, adding breakpoints and opening documentation.

 matlab.vim also includes syntax highlighting, which was copied from [MatlabFilesEdition](http://www.vim.org/scripts/script.php?script_id=2407) by